 Sperm can either be collected on the morning of the egg retrieval or can be frozen in advance.

-Usually, sperm is collected through masturbation, but can also be retrieved from the testicles using a needle or surgery if ejaculation is a problem.
-Donor sperm can also be used.
+Usually, sperm is collected from the donor through masturbation, but can also be retrieved from the testicles using a needle or surgery if ejaculation is a problem.
+Needless to say, the donor may be a partner or not depending on the arrangements made.

 There is not much difference in success rate between frozen and fresh eggs/sperm.
 Talk to your doctor about the pros and cons of each to decide what works best for you and your budding family.